Five-flavor pentaquarks and other light- and heavy-flavor symmetry partners of the LHCb hidden-charm pentaquark: Effective field theory description

 Among the results in Table \ref{tab:partners} it is interesting to notice the strange-isoscalar $P_c^{\Lambda}$ partners of the three LHCb pentaquarks, which were predicted (together with the pentaquarks) nearly a decade ago~\cite{Wu:2010jy,Wu:2010vk}.
-This prediction have been recently updated in Ref.~\cite{Xiao:2019gjd}, which uses a contact-range theory where the couplings are saturated by vector{-}meson exchange and the regularization is set as to reproduce the $P_c(4312)$ pentaquark.
-The prediction of Ref.~\cite{Xiao:2019gjd} for the mass of the $D \Xi_c'$ molecule is $4436.7\,{\rm MeV}$, which happens to be identical to ours (check Table \ref{tab:partners}).
-This is no coincidence, Ref.~\cite{Xiao:2019gjd} is effectively renormalizing their contact-range theory and their predictions.
-The difference is that the calculation of Ref.~\cite{Xiao:2019gjd} involves nine different channels for the $P_c^{\Lambda}$ while ours is a single channel calculation.
-This later simplification happens owing to the economy of the EFT framework, where only the most important degrees of freedom are kept.
+This prediction has been recently updated in Ref.~\cite{Xiao:2019gjd}, which uses a contact-range theory where the couplings are saturated by vector{-}meson exchange and the regularization is set as to reproduce the $P_c(4312)$ pentaquark.
+The prediction of Ref.~\cite{Xiao:2019gjd} for the mass of the $\bar{D} \Xi_c'$ molecule is $4436.7\,{\rm MeV}$, which happens to be pretty close to ours (check Table \ref{tab:partners}).
+Refs.~\cite{Gutsche:2019mkg,Wang:2019nvm} have also made a series of molecular pentaquark predictions which closely match ours.

+{ On the experimental side it is worth mentioning that a $P_c^{\Lambda}$ pentaquark --- the $P_{cs}(4459)$ --- has been observed by the LHCb collaboration~\cite{LHCb:2020jpq}, but owing to its mass it is probably a $\bar{D}^* \Xi_c$ molecule~\cite{Chen:2020uif,Peng:2020hql,Chen:2020kco,Liu:2020hcv}.
+As such it involves a $\bar{3}$ charmed baryon ($\Lambda_c$, $\Xi_c$) instead of a sextet one ($\Sigma_c$, $\Xi_c'$, $\Omega_c$ and their excited states), which means that this pentaquark is not expected to be one of the SU(3)-flavor partners of the $P_c(4312)$, $P_c(4440)$ and $P_c(4457)$ that we predict here.
+Nonetheless, the $P_{cs}(4459)$ will prove useful as a phenomenological cross-check of the size of SU(3)-flavor violations, as we will argue later.
+Regarding the possible five-flavor partners of the $P_{cs}(4459)$, there is a recent exploration in Ref.~\cite{Shen:2022rpn}. }